Lancaster County, Pennsylvania: Sports

-Before the Barnstormers, Lancaster was the home of the Lancaster Red Roses, which played from 1906 to about 1930, and from 1932 to 1961.
-In 2005 the Lancaster Barnstormers joined the Atlantic League of Professional Baseball.
-The Barnstormers are named after the "barnstorming" players who played exhibition games in the county.
+Before the Lancaster Stormers, Lancaster was the home of the Lancaster Red Roses, which played from 1906 to about 1930, and from 1932 to 1961.
+In 2005 the Lancaster SBarnstormers joined the Atlantic League of Professional Baseball.
+The Barnstormers were named after the "barnstorming" players who played exhibition games in the county.
 Their official colors are red, navy blue, and khaki, the same as those of the Red Roses.
 This franchise won their first league championship in their second season, in 2006.
 They won their second league championship in 2014.
 They have revived the old baseball rivalry between Lancaster and nearby York, called the War of the Roses, when the York Revolution started their inaugural season in 2007.
+In 2023, the Lancaster Barnstormers changed their name to the Lancaster Stormers.

 The Women's Premier Soccer League expanded to Lancaster for the 2008 season, with the Lancaster Inferno.
 The WPSL is a FIFA-recognized women's league.
 The Inferno is owned by the Pennsylvania Classics organization and play their home games at the Hempfield High School stadium in Landisville.
 The Inferno's colors are orange, black, and white.